If you are applying for this course from within the UK, click apply now.

 If your qualification is not listed above, please contact the Student Administration team at firstname.lastname@example.org for further advice.

 If English is not your first language, please see our English language requirements.

 *European Union (EU), EEA (European Economic Area) and Swiss nationals are classed as international, however, for 22/23 admission you will receive a European student fee scholarship and will pay the home tuition fee rate for the duration of your studies.
 The discounted fee will be reflected in your offer letter.
 Learn more in our Help and Advice article.

 Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.

 Potential employers for graduates of this course include sports and leisure companies, recreation services, local authorities, health bodies including the NHS, and schools and colleges.

-Sport and Exercise Sciences now has accreditation from PD: Approval, the national endorsement body for Register of Exercise Professionals (REPs), to award vocational qualifications (related to the health and fitness industry) to students who successfully complete specific modules.
+We are working towards reaccreditation from the professional development body for the Sport and Physical activity sector in the UK, to award vocational qualifications (related to the health and fitness industry) to students who successfully complete specific modules and additional assessments.

 Job roles include the following (some require further training):